0xR5C/ctfwriteups/HackTheBox/secret/secret.md

 ```
 and response is `{"role":{"role":"you are normal user","desc":"testuser"}}`.
 So I logged in as a user, but I need to find an other way to gain access as admin.
 I'm going to keep looking on the website for any other information, that could be helpful.

-I find out that, I can download the source code, which can be really useful.
+I can download the source code, which can be really useful.

 ## Source Code Examination

-Create JWT in log in
+This is the source code of a javascript Express website.
+The `routes` directory has a couple of interesting javaScript files for the API's endpoints.

-`routes/auth.js`
+In `routes/auth.js`, you can find the source code of the endpoints for registering and logging in.
+The most important stuff I found here, was the code for creating a JWT token in the log in function.
+It's using user's id, name and email and a secret that's located in an enviroment variable.
 ```js
     // create jwt
     const token = jwt.sign({ _id: user.id, name: user.name , email: user.email}, process.env.TOKEN_SECRET )
     res.header('auth-token', token).send(token);
 ```

-`/priv`
+In `routes/private.js`, there are two endpoints: the `/priv` and the `/log`.

-`rotes/private.js`
+After decrypting the JWT token, using the `TOKEN_SECRET`, the only authentication check is made is if the username is *"theadmin"*.
 ```js
 router.get('/priv', verifytoken, (req, res) => {
    // res.send(req.user)